Sam DeCavalcante

 Simone Paul Rizzo DeCavalcante (April 30, 1913 – February 7, 1997), known as "Sam the Plumber", was an Italian-American mobster who was boss of the DeCavalcante crime family of New Jersey.
-Claiming descent from the Italian royal family, DeCavalcante was nicknamed "The Count".
 The McClellan hearings later named the New Jersey Mafia the DeCavalcante crime family since he was the boss of the family at the time of those hearings.

 Early life

 The son of Italian immigrants Maria Antoinette (Occhipinti) and Frank Rizzo Di Cavalcante, Simone Paul Rizzo DeCavalcante was born in the Brooklyn borough of New York City and raised in Trenton, New Jersey.
 His birth date has been reported as April 30, 1913.
+Claiming descent from an Italian marquis, Michelangelo Cavalcanti and his wife Maria Caterina De Medici, DeCavalcante was nicknamed "The Count".

 Criminal career

 New Jersey mob boss

 After the retirement of family boss Nicholas Delmore (real name Nicholas Amoruso) between 1960 and 1964, DeCavalcante replaced him.
 Shortly after that, he acted as a liaison between the Mafia Commission and the Bonanno crime family after the beginning of the Bonanno War between the New York Five Families.
 Under DeCavalcante's leadership, the New Jersey Mafia was transformed from a dysfunctional group of ever-warring factions into a cohesive and profitable crime family.
 He also doubled the number of "made men" in the family.
 DeCavalcante altered longstanding parts of the Mafia initiation ritual, abolishing the use of a gun, a knife and a burning holy card when "making" new members of his organization as "he did not feel it was necessary", according to Vincent "Vinny Ocean" Palermo.
 Despite this, he insisted there was no difference between the New Jersey Mafia and the Five Families on the other side of the Hudson River and declared: "Cosa Nostra is Cosa Nostra.
 An Amico Nostro is an Amico Nostro".
 DeCavalcante oversaw illegal gambling, loansharking, and labor racketeering in New Jersey.
 He also had interests in lucrative pornography businesses in two states.
 Living in the Lawrenceville section of Lawrence Township, but working in Newark, DeCavalcante commanded an organization of around 60 "made" members active in the tri-state area of New Jersey, New York and Connecticut.
 The DeCavalcante crime family, as it came to be known, operated primarily in New Jersey, with interests in Connecticut, Troy, New York, and suburbs of New York City.

 DeCavalcante's legal business front was the Kenilworth Plumbing and Heating Co., a plumbing supply store in Kenilworth.
 He and his wife Mary had three sons, Frank, Robert, and Carl.
 He later resided at 1015 Mercer Street in Princeton.
 DeCavalcante's ownership of a plumbing supplies store earned him the nickname "Sam the Plumber", although his preferred sobriquet was "The Count", which derived from his claims that he was the son of an Italian marquis.
 Another nickname of his was "the Claw", as he had a reputation as a usurious loan shark.